 It was a room like all the others in Einfried, furnished in a simple and elegant period style.
-The massive chest of drawers had metal lion's-head mountings; the tall pier glass was not one smooth sheet, but composed of numerous small panes framed in lead; the gleaming floor was uncarpeted and the stiff legs of the furniture seemed to extend as light shadows into its bluish, varnished surface.
+The massive chest of drawers had metal lion's-head mountings; the tall pier glass was not one smooth sheet, but composed of numerous small panes framed in lead; the polished floor was uncarpeted and the stiff legs of the furniture seemed to extend into its bluish lacquered surface in clearly defined reflections.
 A large writing table stood near the window, across which the novelist had drawn a yellow curtain, presumably to make himself feel more spiritual.